jonnor/projects/energy/README.md

 Using a Darrieus/Savonius hybrid is the simplest solution, but reduces maximum efficiency.
 More original solutions includes foldable [airfoils](http://www.webalice.it/acecere48/finalreport.pdf)

+## Costs
+Banggood.com has both horizontal and vertical turbine designs for 12-24V.
+Prices down to 200 USD for 200W.

 ## Airfoil design

 [NACA](https://en.wikipedia.org/wiki/NACA_airfoil) is a series of airfoil designs, defined by a formula with 4/5 parameters.